 Inputs refer broadly to the assumptions that market participants would use in pricing the asset or liability, including assumptions about risk.
 Inputs may be observable or unobservable.
 Observable inputs are inputs that reflect the assumptions market participants would use in pricing the asset or liability developed based on market data obtained from sources independent of the reporting entity.
-Unobservable inputs are inputs that reflect the reporting entity's own assumptions about the assumptions market participants would use in pricing the asset or liability developed based on the best information available.
+Unobservable inputs are inputs that reflect the reporting entity's assumptions about the assumptions market participants would use in pricing the asset or liability developed based in pricing the asset or liability developed based on the best information available.